jiecui/eeglab/plugins/MEF_import1.14/README.md

 *Input signal using MATLAB commandline*

-The following code is an example to import a segment of MEF 3.0 signal into MATLAB and plot it:
+The following code is an example to import a segment of MEF 3.0 signal into MATLAB/EEGLAB and plot it (after launch EEGLab):

 ```matlab
 mer_ver = 3.0; % MEF version